Edictum

 )

-assert result.verdict == "allow"
+assert result.decision == "allow"

-Test postconditions by providing output:
+Test a check_output rule by providing output:

 result = guard.evaluate(